Global Reporting Initiative (GRI) Index

 GRI 2-28 | Membership associations |

 AT&T contributes to industry associations and coalitions, such as the United States Telecom Association, and other associations that advocate on matters of importance to the industry on behalf of their members.
-For more information on the memberships and coalitions we support, see our Political Engagement Report and see the issue briefs listed on our Priority Topics page. |
+For more information on the memberships and coalitions we support, see our Political Engagement Report as well as our issue briefs . |

-GRI 2-29 | Approach to stakeholder engagement | See our ESG Materiality Assessment page. |
+GRI 2-29 | Approach to stakeholder engagement |

-GRI 2-30 | Collective bargaining agreements | See our Human Capital Management issue brief for more information. |
+GRI 2-30 | Collective bargaining agreements |

 Standard Disclosure | Disclosure Title | Location |